jia-yi-chen/jia-yi-chen.github.io/_pages/others.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /artwork/
-title: teaching
+title: artwork
 description: #Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 5
 ---

-## MIT
+## P

 - 6.008: Introduction to Inference, Teaching Assistant Fall 2021
 - 6.3800: Introduction to Inference, Teaching Assistant Fall 2022